arvios/.github/profile/README.md

 ## 📦 Status

-> Arvios is in early development.
+> EventZoom is in early development.
 > Initial focus is on the **design and documentation** layer.
 > Simulation and observability features are planned next.